 The most recent example of what our new technology is capable of is the FANTASTIC two-CD set “Soundtracks” from Mint Audio Records.
-The set features not just a great compilation of Judy’s film performances, but also several new-to-CD versions of Garland film favorites including some MGM Records album versions, film versions, and stereo versions previously unavailable on CD.
+The set features not just a great compilation of Judy’s film performances, but also several new-to-CD versions of Garland film favorites including some MGM Records album versions, film versions, and stereo versions.
 This is the compilation that fans of Judy’s film soundtracks have been waiting for!
 More details on each recording and how some of the audio magic of these tracks was accomplished, can be found here.

 Check out The Judy Garland Online Discography’s Till The Clouds Roll By pages for information about the original and all subsequent releases of the classic MGM soundtrack.

 March 7, 1947: Judy models slacks.
 This photo is interesting because MGM rarely featured Judy in slacks for promotional photos although she was featured a few times in slacks in more casual shots in her early years at the studio.

 March 7, 1951: “The Bing Crosby Show” was broadcast on CBS Radio out of Hollywood, California.